gardener/gardener/docs/extensions/provider-local.md

 Since many of the `Pod`s deployed by Gardener have quite high `.spec.resources.{requests,limits}`, the kind `Node`s easily get filled up and only a few `Pod`s can be scheduled (even if they barely consume any of their reserved resources).
 In order to improve the user experience, the controller submits an empty patch which triggers the "Node webhook" (see below section) in case the `.status.{capacity,allocatable}` values are not high enough.
 The webhook will increase the capacity of the `Node`s to allow all `Pod`s to be scheduled.

+#### ETCD Backups
+This controller reconciles the `BackuBucket` and `BackupEntry` of the shoot allowing the `etcd-backup-restore` to create and copy backups using the `local` provider functionality.
+The backups are stored on the host file system.
+This is achieved by mounting that directory to the `etcd-backup-restore` container.

 #### Health Checks